SYDNEY’S TOP 5

 Once you arrive in the city, start looking for a job that will provide you with an income as soon as possible.
 You will then be able to focus more time on moving into an industry that interests you.

 It is important to maintain a positive attitude even if things are not going exactly as you planned.
 In Australia, motivation and willingness are taken into account.

-Residents of Sydney enjoy a high quality of life due to the wide job availabilities and study opportunities.
-The laid back, relaxed atmosphere allows you to make the most of your leisure time.
+Residents of Sydney enjoy a high quality of life due to the wide job availability and study opportunities.
+The laid-back, relaxed atmosphere allows you to make the most of your leisure time.
 Sydneysiders work hard to play hard.

 Sydney is known for its beautiful beaches and amazing climate.
 It’s sunny and warm during the spring and summer, and cool and mild in the autumn and winter.
 With such a temperate climate, who wouldn’t want to live here?

 From architecture to nature, there’s always something to be amazed by in Sydney or something new to discover.
 Port Jackson is the largest natural port in the world; the Opera House and Harbour Bridge are symbols of freedom and beauty and let’s not forget the beautiful shopping mall inside the Queen Victoria Building.
 This building was originally completed in 1898 and has to be one of Australia’s finest, most elaborate restorations.

 As for nature, Sydney has over 120 beaches that offer meeting places for tourists and locals alike.
 The all-famous Bondi Beach, which is frequented by surfers all year round, is a hot spot for Sydneysider’s weekend beach days and barbecues.